 At the start of transition the participation rate of women in the labour force was higher than the average for advanced western European countries as well as low and middle-income countries.
 By contrast, male labour force participation rates were below the male average for low and middle income countries in 1990 for all transition countries but Armenia.
-The decrease in female participation rates once transition began was sharper than for men - in the Czech Republic, to take one example, the labour force participation rate for women dropped by 9.5 percentage points between 1989 and 1994, compared with a 1.8 percentage point decrease for men.
+The decrease in female participation rates once transition began was sharper than for men - in the Czech Republic, to take one example, the labour force participation rate for women dropped by 9.5 percentage points between 1989 and 1994, compared with a 1.8 percentage point decrease for men.(In Serbia the female labour force participation dropped from 50,1% in 2002 to 44,9% in 2005)

 During the transition recession and the abrupt restructuring of the economy in many countries, both men and women were victims of "labour market separation" (see Annex 1).
 Female labour force participation rates between 1990 and 2005 dropped in all transition countries except for Bosnia and Herzegovina, Croatia, Kazakhstan and Slovenia (where labour force participation rates for women actually increased and where at the same time labour force participation rates for men decreased).
-However, some data suggests that while women dropped out of the labour force at a greater rate than men in the early years in most transition countries, they have since rejoined the labour force at a faster pace than men.
+However, some data suggests that while women dropped out of the labour force at a greater rate than men in the early years in most transition countries, they have since rejoined the labour force at a faster pace than men.(the quantity of women's rejoining to the labour market in transition does not necessarily mean quality an thus contribution to non discrimination and equality.
+In Serbia the most dynamic areas of women's employment are the low-income services and industry where professional education is almost not required)